boatwrong/mingrep/README.md

 * work out input for flags
 * work out how to search recursively
 	* first need to handle flag input
+* make utility files for functions to clean up main